How Much Do Marble Countertops Cost in 2025?

 Grading

 All marble is graded on a scale of A to D, with A having the least amount of blemishes or damages and D having the most.
 You can find out a lot about a piece of marble simply by knowing what grade it is, including how much you can expect to pay.
-Here’s a quick breakdown for understanding more at a glance.
+Here’s a quick breakdown:

-• B: Contains minor flaws like pitting and fissures (or when marble appears blotchy or cracked).
+• B: Minor flaws like pitting and fissures.

-• C: Features both minor flaws like pitting and fissures as well as major flaws like large cracks or chipping that will need to be professionally repaired.
+• C: Contains both minor flaws and major flaws, like large cracks or chipping.

 Disposal Fees/Waste Removal

 The type of marble that you choose is what will have the biggest impact on your final bill.
 Some varieties cost as little as $12 per square foot, and others as much as $180 per square foot.
-Find out what you can expect to pay for the most common marble varieties, plus a bit about what makes each option special, below.
+Find out what you can expect to pay for the most common marble varieties:

 Carrara$40